 On the day of the conference

-- Check for a good phone signal in the room where you will have the discussion.
+- have good internet access in the room where you will have the discussion

 How to behave in the conference